guangyu-he/Games-Collection/readme.md

 # Guangyu's Game Collection

+## update 20201027
+### adding
+1. CatSSR! button in homepage
+2. Adding back to homepage option
+3. Adding counter promoting system in CatSSR!
+### improving
+1. Using new create random number function in Cat!
+2. Using Promote instead of alert in hint
+3. improving image presenting  in CatSSR!

-## update 20201012:
+## update 20201026
-### changing
+### adding
-1. switch to vscode workspace
-2. separate readme and changelog
+1. NEW Game, CatSSR!